gn-mwheeldon/symfony5-basic-app/README.md

 ## What is it?

-Bare bones Symfony 5.0.5 installation with docker environment for testing.
+Bare bones Symfony 5.0.5 user app with docker environment for testing.

 Docker containers: